 3. Choose Your Audience

 Who are you trying to attract with your content?
 For most businesses, it’s new customers or clients.
-It’s probably no different with your business.
-Perhaps you’re looking to attract people looking to buy a motorcycle.
-Or maybe you want to attract people who own a motorcycle and are looking for aftermarket parts.
+It’s probably no different with your motorcycle industry business.
+Perhaps you’re looking to attract people looking to buy a new motorcycle.
+Or maybe you want to attract bikers looking for aftermarket parts.
 Then there are those who need their motorcycle repaired.

-To find your ideal audience, you need to understand their problems, concerns, lifestyle, and needs.
-Make audience personas that can help you create content that speaks to all types of targeted audience members.
+To find your ideal audience demographic, you need to understand their problems, concerns, lifestyle, and needs.
+Make audience personas that can help you create content that speaks to all types of motorcycling enthusiasts.
 For a successful content marketing campaign, you should target more than just buyers.

 These are people who are interested in the topic of motorcycles.
 They find your content useful and are interested in reading more.
 They may or may not own a motorcycle.